In this article

 - Team player

-According to the U.S. Bureau of Labor Statistics 2014-15 Occupational Outlook Handbook, narcotics officers, which are classified as police and detectives, earn a median annual salary of $56,980.
+According to the U.S. Bureau of Labor Statistics most current 2021 Occupational Employment Statistics, narcotics officers, who are classified as police and sheriff’s officers, earn a median annual salary of $64,610.

-While job growth is expected to be slower than average—5 percent—through 2022, many law enforcement agencies look favorably on those who have taken the initiative to earn their credentials prior to applying and pay higher salaries to those who do.
+While job growth is expected to be slightly slower than the national average—3.1%—through 2031, many law enforcement agencies may look favorably on those who have taken the initiative to earn their credentials prior to applying and may pay higher salaries to those who do.